-The Quantitative Genotyping Assay is performed in a highly-controlled environment within our CLIA certified and CAP accredited clinical reference laboratory.
-Continuing analytical studies demonstrate the assay’s capacity to generate precise, highly reproducible results even in early stages of transplant rejection, backed by correlation with clinical presentation and biopsy results.
-A multicenter prospective clinical study for cardiac transplant monitoring funded by the NIH/National Heart Lung and Blood Institute and by TAI Diagnostics, Inc. is also underway, and additional studies in lung, liver, and kidney are planned.
+myTAIHEART is performed in a highly-controlled environment within our CLIA compliant and CAP accredited clinical reference laboratory.
+Clinical and analytical studies have demonstrated the assay’s ability to generate precise, highly reproducible results, backed by correlation with clinical presentation and biopsy results.
+Additional multicenter clinical studies are currently underway.

 Peer Reviewed Scientific Publications and Presentations